Brains (Thunderbirds): Original series depiction

+Appearances

 Adaptations

 In the 2004 film, his actual name is Ray Hackenbacker.
 He is said to have met antagonist Transom at an international conference on nanotechnology.
 According to Alex Pang's Thunderbirds: X-Ray Cross Sections, Jeff recruited Brains to International Rescue after he invented the 'Gravitron' artificial gravity plate for use in NASA's spacecraft.
 He also designed the "Hackenbacker series 3000 fusion reactor" for use in all Thunderbird craft (sans Thunderbird 4), the "Hackenbacker VTOL engine" for use in Thunderbirds 1 and 2, and the "Hackenbacker inchworm engine", named after his favourite insect, for use in Thunderbird 4.

-Thunderbirds Are Go!, the 2015 reboot series, uses Hiram K. Hackenbacker as Brains's real name.
+Thunderbirds Are Go!, the 2015 reboot series, uses Hiram K. Hackenbacker as Brains' real name.